(Last Updated on April 14, 2021)

 🎵 “If something seems hard to do, try it a little bit at a time.” 🎵

 Whether your surrounded with physical messes or the intangible uncertainties of how to home educate, most things are easier if you take baby steps.
+(Side note: If you are uncertain about home education, check out my book, Think About Homeschooling!
+Written with potential and new homeschoolers in mind, it will help give you the confidence you need to homeschool well!)

 When I look at the post-Christmas, house-cleaning nightmare that is my home right now, it’s easy to get overwhelmed.
 After staring at the mess for a few minutes and feeling completely defeated, I remembered Daniel Tiger’s wise words.
 There’s no way I can clean the whole mess today but I can put the dishes away.